-When making appointments, contractors/visitors are briefed not to attend school if displaying symptoms of
+When making appointments, contractors/visitors are briefed not to attend school if displaying symptoms of COVID-19.
+The normal process for recording visitor details to the site is followed.
+Electronic sign-in devices or pens are regularly cleaned.

 Staff to be consulted/trained on any resultant measures to be introduced as a result of any specific clinical advice for young people/children.